bmalnar/PIDControlSDCN/README.md

 ./pid 0.2 0 5 0.4 0.2
 ```
 At the same time, the Udacity simulator needs to be running, so that the simulator and the PID controller exchange information.

+Please note that the values specified in the call of the program *pid* are: *K_p, K_i, K_d, throttle_a, throttle_b*, in that particular order.
+The choice to make these parameters command line arguments was simply to avoid having to re-compile the program every time a parameter is modified during the trial-and-error tuning phase.

 ### Setting up the environment
 - The project is configured to compile with cmake and make.
 Please make sure that the following dependencies are met: